Andrew Clarke (British Army officer, born 1824): Background and education

-Born in Southsea, Hampshire, Clarke was the eldest of the four sons of Lieutenant-Colonel Sir Andrew Clarke, the Governor of Western Australia (1793–1847).
+Born in Southsea, Hampshire, Clarke was the eldest of the four sons of Lieutenant-Colonel Andrew Clarke, the governor of Western Australia (1793–1847).
 Clarke's early years were spent in India with his parents.
 He was later brought up by his paternal grandfather and two uncles, one of whom was the father of Marcus Clarke, at the family home of Belmont, near Lifford, Ireland.
 He was educated at The King's School, Canterbury, and at Portora Royal School at Enniskillen, Ireland.
 At 16 he entered the Royal Military Academy, Woolwich, where one of his teachers was Michael Faraday.

 Career

 Graduating in 1844, Clarke was commissioned a 2nd Lieutenant in the Royal Engineers and after a year of further study at Chatham was sent to Fermoy in Ireland.
 In 1846 he was nominated to the Oregon Boundary Commission; his father, who was then governor of Western Australia, urged him instead to come to Australia with the hope of later gaining a professional post with him.
 As a lieutenant in command of a detachment of Royal Engineers, Clarke sailed with the new lieutenant-governor, Sir William Denison, aboard the Windermere and arrived at Hobart on 26 January 1847.
 His father's death the following next month left Clarke with little reason to remain in Australia but he continued to superintend convict labour and to survey the area around Hobart and design wharf accommodation and became friends with William Denison.

 Clarke's next tour of duty was in New Zealand with governor Sir George Grey, from September 1848.
 He and his detachment worked mainly on road building, and Clarke discovered his gift for dealing with native peoples when he was sent on a peace-making mission to the Bay of Islands.

 In 1849 Clarke returned to Hobart to become private secretary to William Denison, Governor of Tasmania and New South Wales, and was also an official nominee in the Tasmanian Legislative Council in 1851–53 and controller of the mounted police.